1. Will facemasks have to be worn?

 5. Why don’t you test every student for COVID 19, before they come back, or weekly?

 We are participating in the plan through the Connecticut Department of Public Health (DPH) to offer a voluntary no-cost weekly pooled COVID-19 screening testing program in K-6 educational settings for unvaccinated students.
-DPH hopes to have this in place by mid to late September, and we will notify parents as soon as we have more information.
+Please contact your principal for more details and enrollment.

 6. Are there travel restrictions or a mandate to have a negative test before returning to school after a trip?